saurav-sabu/Data_Collection_API/README.md

 # TMDB Top Rated Movies Data Collection using API - Jupyter Notebook

 This Jupyter Notebook allows you to collect data on the top-rated movies from The Movie Database (TMDB) using TMDB's API.
-You can fetch information about the highest-rated movies, such as their titles, ratings, and release years.
+You can fetch information about the highest-rated movies, such as their titles, ratings, and release years and many more.
 Use this notebook for data analysis, research, or any other purposes related to TMDB's top-rated movies.

 ## Requirements